Road & Travel Magazine

 2005 Buick Terraza Review

-The Terraza's aggressive face contains a broad Buick grille rimmed with chrome and big multi-lens headlamp clusters plus a thick air dam pegged with corner foglamps.
-Side panels show round flared wheel wells with large multi-spoke chrome-coated aluminum wheels, and the rear features stacked taillamps flanking the integrated liftgate with window and a contoured step bumper at the bottom.
+The Terraza's aggressive face contains a broad Buick grille rimmed with chrome and big multi-lens headlamp clusters, plus a thick air dam pegged with corner foglamps.
+Side panels show round flared wheel wells with large multi-spoke chrome-coated aluminum wheels, and the rear of the vehicle features stacked taillamps flanking the integrated liftgate with window and a contoured step bumper at the bottom.

 Terraza provides exceptional standard equipment for both trim levels.
 Essential difference between the grades concerns upholstery of the captain's chairs on the first two rows.

-Seats for Terraza CX show leather side bolsters with cloth inserts while Terraza CXL stocks seats fully covered in soft leather hides with double-stitched French seams and edge piping in a contrasting color.
-Inside, space is organized in a clean and uncluttered design decorated with streaks of dark burled wood trim and highlights of chrome on dash, instrument panel and the center stack of controls.
+Seats for Terraza CX show leather side bolsters with cloth inserts while Terraza CXL stocks seats fully covered in leather with double-stitched seams and edge piping in a contrasting color.
+Space is organized in a clean and uncluttered design decorated with streaks of dark burled wood trim and highlights of chrome on dash, instrument panel and the center stack of controls.

 2005 Buick Terraza In-Vehicle Entertainment